 Because you’re here, two immediate questions you might be asking yourself are, “Can I file a wrongful death lawsuit?” and “Which attorney should I hire to handle a wrongful death lawsuit?”
-We’re going to answer both questions for you, as well as several others, and hopefully begin working on your case today.
+We’re going to answer both questions for you, as well as several others, and hopefully arm you with information to move forward.

 As is the case in many states, New Mexico law requires a personal representative to file a wrongful death claim on behalf of the deceased's estate.
 A surviving husband/wife or adult brother/sister often serves as the personal representative in these cases, however, if they choose not to serve, or are not named in the deceased's estate plan, the court will name a personal representative.

 Important: In the event of a successful lawsuit, the personal representative does not dictate how any awarded funds will be dispersed.
 Any compensation that is issued will be secured by the estate for the surviving family members.
 While a surviving spouse and/or dependent children are often the recipient of this compensation, there are additional family or next of kin that may also qualify, depending on the circumstance.